List of Marvel Comics characters: I: Icarus

 Icarus (Joshua "Jay" Guthrie) is a mutant superhero.
 He was a member of the student body at the Xavier Institute and a member of the New Mutants training squad.
 Jay was the son of Thomas and Lucinda Guthrie.
 Thomas dies early in Jay's life due to black lung, developed from working in local Kentucky coal mines.
 Jay's older siblings Sam (Cannonball) and Paige (Husk) are mutants as well, and both have been members of the X-Men.
 When he himself developed mutant powers, he hid them from his family.
-However, when performing in his band, he exposed his wings to the crowd as a 'stage gimmick'.
-Believed to be descended from the ancient race of Cheyarafim mutants, Icarus possesses red feathered, angel-like wings which allow flight and produce extensive regenerative enzymes allowing him to recover from normally fatal injuries.
-However, when his wings were removed, he lost his healing factor.
-His voice is capable of producing sonic frequency beyond the range of human capability as well as creating multiple sounds or voices at once.

-After M-Day, Icarus was one of the few mutants who kept their powers; however, someone cut off his wings and left him bleeding at the doorsteps of the mansion.
-His healing factor did not cure these injuries as it was later revealed by Dr. McCoy that his healing powers came from his wings.
-Jay rebuffed efforts by his friend Elixir to heal his wings.
+When performing in his band, he exposed his wings to the crowd as a 'stage gimmick'.